romw314/chess-no-25/docs/tutorial-creating-your-custom-theme.md

 ![Screenshot](img/create-pr.jpeg)

 After a while, you will see that auto-checks are running and there is a `Visit Preview` link which you can use to try your theme.
+Please note that the right preview is the preview for `chess-no-25`, not `chess-no-25-docs`.
 You will also see the status which will be `Open`.
 When the status changes to `Closed`, it means that your new theme is declined.
 When the status changes to `Merged`, it means that your theme is accepted and you can find it on the [Chess No. 25 nightly version](https://chess-no-25-nightly.vercel.app){:target=blank}.

 ![Screenshot](img/pr-created.jpeg)